Sara-Tucker/c-sharp-notes/arrays-and-lists.md

 // Find number of objects in an array:
     arrayName.Length;

-// Find largest and smallest elements in an array:
+// Find the largest and smallest elements in an array:
     int max = array.Max();
     int min = array.Min();